 Third, Paul remembered their “steadfastness.”
-He linked the idea of steadfastness to “work” and “labor” in 1 Corinthians 15:58 (page 1803): “Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that you toil is not in vain in the Lord.”
-Only God’s power helps us attain steadfastness (Colossians 1:11, page 1841).
+He linked the idea of steadfastness to “work” and “labor” in 1 Corinthians 15:58: “Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord.”
+Only God’s power helps us attain steadfastness (Colossians 1:11).
 I often see parents holding the hand of a child while small waves lap onto the beach.
 As they wade out, the little wave pose no challenge for the parent, but the child could easily be knocked over by the wave.
 The parent’s steadfastness comes from maturity, size and strength.
 But the child holds the hand in hope.
-Because his parent holds his hand, he has a steadfast hope that things will be o.k.
+Because his parent holds his hand, he has a steadfast hope that things will be okay.
 As believers, when we feel the hand of Jesus holding our hands, we should have that same hope that He will take care of us, and we can enjoy the waves of life splashing up against us.
 We hope in Jesus, and we long to see Him.
 When we place our ultimate hope in our friends, family, spouses, or others, we miss the point that only God can be our final hope.

 So let me assemble Paul’s ideas together for a moment, just as he put them together.
 We work and labor, and we continue to do so because of our “steadfastness of hope.”
 Because we continue in our work and labor, we live in hope.
 If you want to lose your hope, then stop working and laboring for Jesus.
 If you want more hope, then start praying and thanking God for the work, labor and steadfastness of the believers you see around you walking with Jesus and living in His power.
 Focus upon what Jesus is doing in the lives of the believers around you.

 In order to build strong friendships in Christ, you will need to see the work, labor and steadfastness of Christ empowering your Christian friends.
-You will see your friends most clearly when you bow your head, start praying, and encounter the Holy Spirit bringing to your mind what Jesus is doing in your friends lives.
+You will see your friends most clearly when you bow your head, start praying, and encounter the Holy Spirit bringing to your mind what Jesus is doing in your friends’ lives.